This post may contain affiliate links – read our full disclosure

 Upon the approach of cold weather, the queen wasp will hibernate in piles of leaves or wood debris.
 She emerges in the Spring to build a new nest and lay eggs.

 As new workers hatch they will help with the duties of the nest.
 (Solitary wasps prepare a nest and raise young alone.
 These include insects such as the mud dabber wasp.
-They build nests of ?
-Mud!)
+They build nests of….mud!)

 Beehives & Wasp Nests

-The colony constructs several parallel honeycombs.
+The wax is shaped into hexagonal cells creating sheets of parallel honeycombs.
 The beehive may be in a hollow tree or a man made hive box.
-A honey bee colony uses the wax comb structure year after year.
+The hive is used year after year.

 Wasps do not have wax glands.
 Their nests are made of a paper like substance consisting of wood pulp.

 Wood fibers gathered from weathered wood are chewed and mixed with saliva.
 Once wet it is used to construct nests for brood rearing. ( Wasps know how to do paper mache !
 Who knew?)

 Some wasps build nest above ground perhaps under the eaves of your home.
 Yellow Jacket Wasps often build their nest in the ground.
 These can be a big surprise in late summer.

 A honey bee stinger has a barb on the end.
 This causes the stinger to embed in your skin.
 When a honey bee stings you, the stinger can not be removed by the bee.

 The stinger and venom sack will rip from her body.
 She literally gives her life to defend the hive.

+Wasps are predators with smooth, non-barbed stingers.
+This gives them the capacity for stinging multiple times.
 This mechanism is important to the wasp who hunts live prey.
 Properly placed stings will subdue prey.

 Honey bees are defensive but not generally aggressive.
 (Though you can have an aggressive colony sometimes).

+Honey bees go about their work of collecting nectar, pollen and water with little thought for humans.
 You will rarely be stung by a honey bee if you leave her in peace and stay away from her hive.